MatthewValverde/VoronoiDiagram/README.md

-# VoronoiDiagram Cone Genration and Visualization
+# VoronoiDiagram Cone Generation and Visualization

 Find the settings.json file in the StreamingAssets directory.